 Price: Adult £16.50, Child £9.90, Concession £14.90

 Salisbury Cathedral: Pilgrims have been visiting Salisbury for over 750 years, seeking inspiration and comfort from the magnificent cathedral.
-The cathedral remains a living church and active place of worship. the cathedral is also home to the best preserved original manuscript of the Magna Carta, a document dating back to 1215 and the solution to the political crisis in Medieval England.
+The cathedral remains a living church and active place of worship.
+The cathedral is also home to the best preserved original manuscript of the Magna Carta.

 Opening times: Mon-Sat 9am-5pm, Sun 12pm-4pm